phillies2k/Hitch/README.md

 * Default [Hitch.Object](#hitchobject)s for [users](#hitchuser), [credentials](#hitchcredentials) and [roles](#hitchrole)
 * Powerful [Access Control Layer](#hitchacl) for controlling access to [Hitch.Router](#hitchobject)s
 * Auto-generate your hitch applications using the command-line tool
-* Provides a npm package.json like config for building your application and to keep it up-to-date.
+* Provides a npm package.json like configuration file for building your application and to keep it up-to-date.
-* Module based app structure based on the amd module pattern
+* Modularized app structure based on the amd module pattern
 * Reduces glue code to a minimum
 * Generic view data binding using HTML data-attributes
 * Preloaded resources